-We all know Mother Nature (who looks really nice here on the page to the right) probably won’t be so kind in the next several months.
+We all know Mother Nature (who looks really nice here) probably won’t be so kind in the next several months.
 Here are some tips to maximize your heating bill this winter.

 - Lock windows.
 Did you know 25 percent of your heat loss is due to drafty windows and doors?
 During the summer those windows are great to open and feel a gentle breeze.
 Double check you locked them when you shut them last.
 No one wants a draft to creep through the cracks.